CreepyTnt/Msg_Server/README.md

 # Overview
-If you want to host the server yourself, here is everything you need to know.
-A website downloader, music downloader, and discord.py client may also be added soon.
+An sms group chat and music downloader are in development.
+A website downloader and discord client may also be added soon.

 * "msg_server_ddg_answers.py" is the server that searches things using duckduckgo answers.
 * "msg_server_ddg_search.py" is the server software that searches thing with a standard duckduckgo search.